-The London System (meaning 1.d4 followed by 2.Nf3 (Bf4) and 3.Bf4 (Nf3), regardless of black’s response, is an extremely popular weapon among club players.
-It has always been considered a second hand opening choice for white with a reputation of being dull, un-interesting and suitable only for the “lazy players” who don’t want to learn any main stream openings.
+London System in Chess (meaning 1.d4 followed by 2.Nf3 (Bf4) and 3.Bf4 (Nf3), regardless of black’s response, is an extremely popular weapon among club players.
+It has always been considered a second-hand opening choice for white with a reputation of being dull, uninteresting, and suitable only for the “lazy players” who don’t want to learn any mainstream openings.

 Despite the recent success for white on this variation, we believe part of it is due to the surprise factor and catching your opponent unprepared to meet the London that day.
 The surprise element definitely adds some venom to the London and that’s why we would advise you not to use it regularly, but only in specific games where you think your opponent might be uncomfortable playing against it.

-Of course, now there is one big question, what to do against the London if it shows up?
+Of course, now there is one big question, what to do against the London System if it shows up?
 It would be naive to be unprepared against this system as it most likely will appear in your tournament games sooner or later.
-There are several ways to play against it, but the attention has lately been focused on the setup with black playing Nf6-e6-d5-c5-Nc6-Bd6-0-0 etc. developing the c8 bishop via b7.
-Several strong players including Hikaru Nakamura and Michael Adams have shown the way to fight back against this rock solid opening.
+There are several ways to play against it, but the attention has lately been focused on the setup with black playing Nf6-e6-d5-c5-Nc6-Bd6-0-0, etc. developing the c8 bishop via b7.
+Several strong players including Hikaru Nakamura and Michael Adams have shown the way to fight back against this rock-solid opening.

 The setup for black